Find the perfect hotel in ...

 • Peru's rainy season runs from Oct to April.
 January and February have afternoon rains.

-• Machu Picchu, an Incan citadel tucked away in the Urubamba River Valley of the Andes, has a daily quota of 5,200 paying visitors.
+• Machu Picchu, an Incan citadel tucked in the Urubamba River Valley of the Andes, has a daily quota of 5,200 paying visitors.

 • Miraflores is an upscale residential and shopping district, to the south of Lima's historic downtown.
 Many boutique and business hotels here.
 San Isidro nearby is the heart of Lima's business district.